 - Have the ability to complete the required internship hours for the graduate library or information studies program between the hours of 8:30 am to 5:00 pm, Monday through Friday during the spring, fall or summer semesters.

-If you are interested in finding out more about this opportunity, please contact Acting Chair, Collection Access and Management Services Doris Helfer at email@example.com or (818) 677-2562.
+If you are interested in finding out more about this opportunity, please contact Chair, Collection Access and Management Services Luiz Mendes at email@example.com or (818) 677-6299.
 Deadlines for applications for the fall semester are July 1; for the spring semester November 1 and for the summer semester May 1.
-All applications can be emailed to: Doris Helfer, Chair, CAMS at firstname.lastname@example.org or mailed to: Doris Helfer, Chair, CAMS, Calif.
-State University Northridge, Oviatt Library, 18111 Nordhoff St., Northridge, CA 91330-8328.
+All applications can be emailed to: Luiz Mendes, Chair, CAMS at firstname.lastname@example.org or mailed to: Luiz Mendes, Chair, Collection Access and Management Services, Oviatt Library, California State University Northridge, 18111 Nordhoff St., Northridge, CA 91330-8328.

 Timothy Chu, Spring 2016